Here is everything you need to know about Ramadan 2022 in Saudi Arabia.

 Supermarkets, pharmacies and businesses will remain open during the day and restaurants will open for delivery only at a later time – usually from 4pm to 2am.

-Malls will be open throughout the Kingdom, while malls in Riyadh are to remain open around the clock during Ramadan.
+Malls will be open throughout the kingdom, while malls in some cities are to remain open around the clock during Ramadan.

 What happens if I accidentally eat or drink in public?

-There is an unspoken rule and understanding that eating and drinking in public places is not allowed but it is not a punishable offence, since some people might need to because of a medical condition.
+It is widely understood that eating and drinking in public places is not acceptable, though it is no longer a punishable offence.
+Some people might need to because of a medical condition.

-Although many people will be working from home this year, essential workers and the percentage of staff allowed in offices must refrain from eating or drinking in front of their fasting colleagues.
+In offices and workplaces, people must refrain from eating or drinking in front of their fasting colleagues.
 Typically, workplaces provide a cordoned-off area in which non-fasting staff can eat.

 What are the working hours during Ramadan?

-According to new directives from the Ministry of Human Resources, the official number of working hours will not exceed five a day, generally from 10am to 3pm.
-The number of employees working remotely during Ramadan should not exceed 25 per cent of the total staff.
+According to new directives from the Ministry of Human Resources, the official number of working hours for private companies will not exceed six a day, generally from 9am to 2pm.
+The public sector will work five hours a day, typically from 10am to 3pm.

 What are school hours during Ramadan?